watir/watirbook/installation/windows.md

-## Windows 7, Vista and XP ##
+## Windows 8.1 ##

 *You will need internet access if you want to follow examples in this chapter.*

 ![Windows 7 default desktop](https://raw.github.com/watir/watirbook/master/images/installation/windows/desktop.png)

-Machine is a clean installation of:
+Machine is a clean installation of  Microsoft Windows 8.1 Pro with Internet Explorer 11, 1 GB RAM, fully patched.

- - Microsoft Windows 7 Professional 32-bit, Service Pack 1,
- - Microsoft Windows Vista Ultimate 32-bit, Service Pack 1,
- - Microsoft Windows XP Professional, Version 2002, Service Pack 3.

-Windows 7 and Vista machines have 1 GB RAM, XP has 512 MB.
-All machines are fully patched, including Internet Explorer 9 on Windows 7 and Vista.
-I left Internet Explorer on version 6 at XP machine, just for fun.

-I did not notice any difference in installing or using Watir on any version on Windows, so I have decided to put them in one chapter.